Almaden Minerals (NYSEAMERICAN:AAU) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report issued on Thursday morning.
-The firm issued a sell rating on the basic materials company’s stock.
+Research analysts at StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note issued to investors on Wednesday.
+The firm set a “sell” rating on the basic materials company’s stock.

-A hedge fund recently raised its stake in Almaden Minerals stock.
+An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
+Ltd. increased its stake in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-3.54% of the stock is currently owned by hedge funds and other institutional investors.
+Ltd. owned about 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+3.54% of the stock is owned by hedge funds and other institutional investors.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.